 - public issues of shares or bonds.

 Investing activities listed in this section generally include purchases or sales of long-term assets, such as property, plant and equipment.
 The sale or purchase of investment securities would also be included here.

 Depending on the size and complexity of your business, your cash flow statement may include a few or many items.
-The crucial figure, found at the bottom of the document, is the net increase or decrease in cash in the business since the previous statement.
+The crucial figure, found at the bottom of the statement, is your net cash flow.

+You can compare this figure with the net cash flow from your previous statement.
 An increase in cash reserves indicates your business is healthy and heading in the right direction.
-If reserves stay broadly the same this only suggests problems if the figure is low.
+If cash reserves stay roughly the same, there may only be problems if the figure is low.
 If your cash reserves are decreasing you may find it increasingly difficult to pay your debts, and find yourself relying more heavily on credit.
-You should take immediate action to rectify whatever is causing your cash reserves to fall.
+You should take immediate action to resolve whatever issue is causing your cash shortfalls.